webosbrew/custom-screensaver/README.md

 Installation
 ------------
-This should be downloadadble in Homebrew Channel.
+This should be downloadable in Homebrew Channel.
 Otherwise, there's an `ipk` in GitHub releases to the right.
 You are on your own here.

 Acknowledgments